Opinion | Every new piece of information about the Capitol insurrection shows why we can’t just move on

 The FBI investigation, the most extensive since the probe of the 9/11 attack, has found evidence detailing coordination of an assault by members of extremist groups, but how extensive is still unknown.
 Also to be determined is whether any member of Congress helped to directly facilitate the assault, other than by fomenting it with false and irresponsible statements about election fraud.

-Judge Howell had it right when she described the charges against the man who desecrated Ms. Pelosi’s office as, “in some ways too benign-sounding to fairly describe what happened.”
+Judge Howell had it right when she described the charges against the man who desecrated Ms. Pelosi’s office as “in some ways too benign-sounding to fairly describe what happened.”
 Reading from a vulgar letter the man had left on the desk, she said “Wow.
 Brazen, entitled, dangerous.”

 Read more: